rawgraphs/rawgraphs.github.io/content/learning/how-to-make-a-treemap/how-to-make-a-bump-chart.md

 ---
-title: How to make a circular dendrogram
+title: How to make a treemap
 date: 2021-05-27
 author: RAW Graphs Team
 layout: post